Before I dive into how my husband and I budget and save, let me talk a little bit about why.

 You can find a guide to doing a monthly budget check in in my printables library.
 Access this guide and lots of other goodies by subscribing to my newsletter.
-You’ll also get bonus info not posted on the blog.
-Sign up in the sidebar or bottom of the page!
+You’ll also get bonus info not posted on the blog!

 Tracking the differences in our budget for our fluctuating expenses and the actual amount spent and the difference in our income and expenses lets us see how much money we have available to transfer to our savings account at the end of the month.
 There are many other things involved in saving of course- keeping your expenses low, making difficult choices to save more, etc- but this is how we actual decide how much money gets put into our savings.

 This is one of the things we do with a budget check-in.
 We can also see where we went over or where we were under budget and what adjustments we may need to make to the budget or our lifestyle.